 ** Use only products labeled for use in cats!
 Formulations labeled for dogs often contain levels of medication that are toxic for cats. **

 Luckily, many newer products available both by prescription and over-the-counter are formulated without these insecticide products.
 These medications contain compounds that target only the nervous system of fleas and are safe for cats.
 If side effects do occur, they are typically limited to:

 - Hair loss at the site of application

 If you use these products, please use them with caution and only use those approved for cats!

-Over-the-counter (OTC) shampoos, dips, collars, and foggers: (Hartz, Sergeants, Bio-Spot, Kirkland Brand): Contain permethrin insecticides which can be toxic to cats.
+- Over-the-counter (OTC) shampoos, dips, collars, and foggers: (Hartz, Sergeants, Bio-Spot, Kirkland Brand): Contain permethrin insecticides that can be toxic to cats.

-Natural flea remedies: Essential oils (Tea Tree, Cedar, Eucalyptus, Citronella, Peppermint, Neem, Limonenes): Cats do not metabolize essential oils effectively, so application of oils through collars or spot-on products may cause toxicity.
+- Natural flea remedies: Essential oils (Tea Tree, Cedar, Eucalyptus, Citronella, Peppermint, Neem, Limonenes): Cats do not metabolize essential oils effectively, so the application of oils through collars or spot-on products may cause toxicity.
 All essential oils are potentially toxic in cats.
-Symptoms of toxicity include lethargy, decreased appetite, vomiting and dizziness.
+Symptoms of toxicity include lethargy, decreased appetite, vomiting, and dizziness.